swedishvegan/complax/README.md

-    a = integer // Variable "a" is assigned the value 0 with integer type b = decimal // Variable "b" is assigned the value 0 with decimal type c = boolean // Variable "c" is assigned the value "false" with boolean type d = string  // Variable "d" is assigned the string value 'string' (this is actually a bug which will be fixed shortly; it is supposed to be the empty string)
+    a = integer // Variable "a" is assigned the value 0 with integer type b = decimal // Variable "b" is assigned the value 0 with decimal type c = boolean // Variable "c" is assigned the value "false" with boolean type d = ascii   // Variable "d" is assigned the ascii character with ID 0 e = string  // Variable "e" is assigned an empty string

 }
 ```